Siouxland Forecast: June 21, 2020

 Satellite and radar imagery shows the main storm that we have been tracking here across Siouxland this afternoon.
 We will see a small break before more return this evening.

-Keep checking back on Meteorologist Caitlyn Lorr’s Facebook page and KCAU 9 News at 5:30 at 10 for all your up to date weather forecasts.
+Keep checking back on Meteorologist Caitlyn Lorr’s Facebook page and KCAU 9 News at 10 for all your up to date weather forecasts.